 For female perpetrators or children who have committed a crime, there are certain conditions, such as (a) record of violence, (b) experienced certain psychological conditions while committing the crime or as a result of the crime, (c) existence of gender stereotypes that place women in a certain position within the family, and/or (d) a relationship of subordination and other conditions provide a background of the crime.
 In these conditions, the general prosecutor must build causality for the conditions.
-Such processes must be completed with information, reports from expert, testimonials from social workers/social report, and other conforming means of proof79.
-Moreover, the prosecutor must further investigate the condition of the victim, such as their mental state, gender stereotype, subordination relationship, and power relation80.
-For evidencing a criminal case related to marriage, the presence of marriage documents are not the only legal means of proof to validate a marriage81.
+Such processes must be completed with information, reports from expert, testimonials from social workers/social report, and other conforming means of proof.
+Moreover, the prosecutor must further investigate the condition relationship, and power relation.
+For evidencing a criminal case related to marriage, the presence of marriage documents are not the only legal means of proof to validate a marriage.

-General prosecutors must understand the standard of evidencing in the matter of acts of intercourse must not be based on certain assumptions and must be directed to matching the seminal fluid on the victim's body through hair examination, serologic diagnostic, and DNA testing82.
-Evidencing the perpetrator can also be carried out by medical examination in order to find sperm cells component and seminal fluid within the vagina, and DNA examination of the sperm cells, along with biological evidence such as hair, saliva, cells from perpetrator's mouth found on the victim's body83.
+General prosecutors must understand the standard of evidencing in the matter of acts of intercourse must not be based on certain assumptions and must be directed to matching the seminal fluid on the victim's body through hair examination, serologic diagnostic, and DNA testing.
+Evidencing the perpetrator can also be carried out by medical examination in order to find sperm cells component and seminal fluid within the vagina, and DNA examination of the sperm cells, along with biological evidence such as hair, saliva, cells from perpetrator's mouth found on the victim's body.